-Aleppo was once Syria's commercial and economic heart.
-It used to be a place of high cuisine and culture, and its ancient city was named a world heritage site by the United Nations.
+Aleppo was once Syria's commercial and economic hub.
+It used to be a place of high cuisine and culture, and its ancient city was named a world heritage site by the UN.

 Now, it's facing what Syrian commanders call a "comprehensive" offensive, involving ground troops, artillery and air strikes.

 Warplanes have resumed targeting the rebel-held eastern part of the city.

 Aleppo is seen as a big prize in the civil war and the Syrian government seems determined to regain full control.